 The Physical Processes and Atmosphere field course takes place in Portugal where you will consider the problems of recent environmental changes in Portugal's Alentejo region.
 These include the impact of natural and accelerated physical processes on the landscape, urban climatology, remote sensing of landscape change, and water resource development.

 The Biogeography and Geomorphology field course is based in Tenerife where you will examine how geological, climatological, geomorphological and ecological processes combine to shape the island?s environment.

 The Environmental Management field course travels to Malta and explores environmental management problems on the island.
 Prospects for future sustainability in relation to waste, water and marine resources, biodiversity conservation, and tourism are considered.
 The field course is supported by the staff of the University of Malta.

 A Birmingham field course looks at urban wildlife conservation and management at Kings Norton Nature Reserve.
 On this course you will investigate the biodiversity of local habitats, including the lake, stream and surrounding woodland.
 You can choose from a range of small projects linked to the objectives of the reserve management plan.

 The costs of travel and accommodation on all compulsory field courses are covered by the School.
 We will also contribute towards the costs of your independent research project carried out at the end of Year 2.We will make the necessary arrangements to accommodate students with disabilities for field courses throughout their time at Birmingham.

 In the second and third year of the programme, some modules may involve additional fieldwork components (usually non-residential).
-Such work is especially important in biogeography, palaeoecology and hydrology, where experience in field methodologies is essential.
+Such work is especially important in ecology, biogeography, and hydrology where experience in field methodologies is essential.